Sarah E. Bond

 Follow her blog: History From Below.

-Additionally, Bond is a regular contributor at Hyperallergic, a columnist at the Los Angeles Review of Books, and a section editor at Public Books.
+Additionally, Bond is a regular contributor at Hyperallergic, a former columnist at the Los Angeles Review of Books, and a section editor at Public Books.
 She has written for The New York Times, The Chronicle of Higher Education, and The Washington Post.

 Please visit Professor Bond's personal website for her current CV.